 Make sure you check them out!
 They are worth every penny.

-Now allow me to further prove to you how awesome these strategies are.
+Now allow me to further demonstrate how awesome these SEO strategies are

 Check out this Google Analytics acquisition data comparing the organic search percentages of my first month of blogging and my (not quite complete) third month of blogging, in which I began to use Tasty Pins.